leahghartman/fp-tools/README.md

 - **C++17 compatible compiler** (e.g., GCC 7+, Clang 7+, MSVC 2017+)
 - **Python 3** (for plotting and analysis scripts)
-- **yaml-cpp** library for YAML parsing

-  > *Note:* If you do not have yaml-cpp installed, the CMake build system will automatically download and build it for you.

 - **Python libraries** (e.g., `matplotlib`, `numpy`) for plotting

   > *You can install Python dependencies via:*